sacha-renault/portfolio-jekyll/pages/aboutme.md

 Hi, I’m Sacha Renault!
 I’m a passionate tech enthusiast with a love for artificial intelligence, deep learning, and coding.
 I’m always looking for new challenges where I can expand my skills in innovative ways, whether it’s training deep learning models, building new software or diving into complex algorithms.

-Beyond tech, I have a range of interests that keep me inspired:
+I have a range of interests that keep me inspired:

 ---